top of page

 Yesterday was one of those days when my mind felt like it was running a marathon — no water breaks, no finish line.
 My mental health challenges — Bipolar, Alcoholism, Anxiety Disorders and PTSD — had decided to throw a party in my head… and I wasn’t exactly invited.

-So, I took a long walk in the park, hoping fresh air would help me catch my breath.
-Just when I thought I had the park to myself, who do I see?
+So I took a long walk in the park, hoping the fresh air would help me catch my breath.
+Just when I thought I had the place to myself, who do I see?
 None other than Winnie the Pooh and Piglet.

 They weren’t doing yoga or birdwatching.
 They were doing something much more familiar: navigating life’s emotional twists and turns.